-We talked to Abe Stein of Matter365 about helping entrepreneurs, operators and investors realize their shared ambition to build good startups, create jobs, grow generational wealth and impact the world.
-This is what he said:
+Abe Stein tells us how Matter365 is helping entrepreneurs, operators and investors realize their shared ambition to build good startups, create jobs, grow generational wealth and impact the world.

 First of all, how are you and your family doing in these COVID-19 times?

 Abe Stein: We are incredibly lucky to be doing well.
 We have maintained good health, and we feel fortunate for that.
 My parents were just vaccinated, and we’re hopeful things are trending in the right direction.

 Tell us about you, your career, how you joined Matter365.

 Abe Stein: My background is in building early and growth stage cloud companies, varying from IaaS to SaaS.
 I love the pace and the environment of a startup.
 It’s easier to get everyone aligned and pulling in the same direction, similar to a team sport.
 I have worn many hats, from running finance and operations to sales to partnerships, launching new geographies, entering new markets.
 Previously, I lived in Berlin, where I had the opportunity to run an international sales team, and through connections there, I came to Matter365 to lead operations and go to market.

 Abe Stein: A core part of our strategy is empowering our customers to get the most from a foundational set of building blocks they already have access to the core set of Microsoft applications and platforms.
 We believe wholeheartedly in hyperintegration.
 Leveraging existing platforms as the foundation and building out increased functionality.
 We’re not looking to compete on features but rather to provide functionality and features in a platform that feels familiar is easy to use, and minimizes friction.
 Building out functionality for lawyers directly into their Microsoft 365 environment, rather than pushing them out of their comfort zone, forcing “reinvention” onto how they do business.

 How the coronavirus pandemic affects your business, and how are you coping?